ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-9. How do you know you’ve collected enough samples to train your ML model?
+Q. How do you know you’ve collected enough samples to train your ML model?

 <details><summary><b>Answer</b></summary>